Loading Dock Safety Barriers: What Warehouse Operators Should Know

 The common-sense solution is to use a safety barrier to draw visibility to the fall hazard and protect workers (and lift trucks) from a catastrophic fall.
 In this article, we'll discuss relevant standards from OSHA and ANSI, then provide some tips for finding a solution that works for your facility.

-What OSHA Says About Loading Dock Safety Barriers
+What OSHA Says About Warehouse Safety Barriers

 The Occupational Safety and Health Administration (OSHA) requires employers to provide sufficient protection from falls, though the application of specific OSHA standards is disputed; by some interpretations, loading docks with a height lower than 48 inches are not subject to the provisions of OSHA 1910.29, which covers fall protection systems and protections.